 Cooper’s Vintage Drums

-Like the other drum companies during the early 1920’s, The Ludwig & Ludwig Drum Company used tubular lugs on their snare drums.
+Like most other drum companies during the early 1920’s, The Ludwig & Ludwig Drum Company used standard tubular lugs on their snare drums.

 Bass drums of the 1920’s and early 1930’s used long tube lugs as well as single and double center support studs.